qwebsolutions/metapsi.samples/MetapsiCRM/README.md

 b.Set(x => x.initialBreakpoint, 1);
 ```

-- Otherwise, add an ion-button that calls `b.ModalControllerDismiss()`
+- Otherwise, add an ion-button that calls `b.ModalControllerDismiss()` to close it